lrina7/rsschoolll-cv/cv.md

 ***

-### **Breefly Abaut Myself:**
+### **Breefly About Myself:**

-#### I live in the amazing city of Mogilev.
+#### I live in the amazing city Mogilev.
 I am a teacher and I like my job.
-Since my school years I have been intrested in digital technologies.
+I have been intrested in digital technologies since my school years.
 I adore learning and teaching others.
-I am sure that my abilities and dedication will help me realize my dream (goal) - to become a Front-end developer.
+I am sure that my abilities and dedication will help me realize my dream (goal) - to become a Front-End Developer.

 ***